MIT-LCP/mimic-code/buildmimic/bigquery/README.md

 exit 0
 ```

 This code will get the list of files in the bucket, and for each file, it will extract the table name (ex: ADMISSIONS).
-With the table name, the system executes the BigQuery load command `bq load` to create a table and load the data from the csv file from the bucket using the specific schema from the local folder.
-The script will need the name of the bucket where the csv files are stored on Cloud Storage, the name of the dataset to create and upload the tables, and the path to the JSON file (schema) on your local machine.
+With the table name, the system executes the BigQuery load command `bq load` to create a table and load the data from the csv.gz file from the bucket using the specific schema from the local folder.
+The script will need (1) the name of the bucket where the compressed files are stored on Cloud Storage, (2) the name of the dataset to create and upload the tables, and (3) the path to the JSON file (schema) on your local machine.

+During the load with the use of schemas the following error occurred:
+- missing close double quote (") character (NOTEEVENTS)

+This error is related to the source CSV file containing newlines within the string (ex: column TEXT).
+To fix it, we added the parameter `--allow_quoted_newlines` to the command `bq load`.

 ### B) Set the CHMOD to allow the file as executable (ex: 755), and execute the script file.

 ```
 ./upload_MIMIC3_v1_4.sh
 ```

-During the load with the use of schemas the following error occurred:
-- missing close double quote (") character (NOTEEVENTS)

-This error is related to the source CSV file containing newlines within the string (ex: column TEXT).
-To fix it, we added the parameter `--allow_quoted_newlines` to the command `bq load`.

 ### C) Results of the upload process.